Should you learn Japanese or Korean language?

 It motivates many learners to learn a new language that is easy to understand.

-If your mother tongue is Korean or Japanese.
-Then, studying these languages is simpler because of their linguistic resemblances.
+Suppose your mother tongue is Korean or Japanese.
+Studying these languages is more straightforward due to their linguistic similarities.

-That is why some overlap exists between the words, pronunciation, grammar, phrases, and other fundamental parts.
+That is why there is some overlap among words, pronunciation, grammar, phrases, and other fundamental components.

-While these languages have some noticeable similarities, all three are mutually intelligible.
-The resemblances are limited and only help a little.
+Although these languages share some notable similarities, all three are mutually intelligible.
+The resemblances are limited and only provide limited help.

 In short, all 3 are distinct tongues.
-So, your Mandarin knowledge doesn’t support much since Korean and Japanese have evolved significantly over the last few centuries.
+Thus, your Mandarin knowledge isn’t well supported, since Korean and Japanese have evolved significantly over the last few centuries.

-But if you speak Chinese or Japanese, it is beneficial to learn Korean due to various similarities.
-But this logic isn’t the best criterion for picking either of them.
+However, if you speak Chinese or Japanese, it is beneficial to learn Korean, given the many similarities between them.
+However, this logic isn’t the best criterion for picking either.

 Also, Japanese and Korean are both believed to be isolated languages.
 It means we do not relate them to any other known language family.